pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

 1.C++ has four main built in numeric classes int, float, double, and long for implementing integers and floating point numbers.

-2.int and long, is used for integers, and float, and double, are used depending on the number of decimals.
+2.int and long are used for integers, and float and double are used depending on the number of decimals.

-3.For a boolean datatype, C++ has the boolean class bool.
+3.For a Boolean datatype, C++ has the Boolean class ``bool``.

-4.For assignment, and declaration purposes, the numeric or boolean classes need to be included before the variable.
+4.For assignment, and declaration purposes, the numeric or Boolean classes need to be included before the variable.
 For instance, ``int sum=0;``, assigns sum to 0, and ``double decimal;``, declares a variable decimal that takes decimals.

 5.For large arrays, a datatype called pointer is used to store the location where this data is stored so that it can be deleted to make